kragen/derctuo/merkle-ropes.md

     9: 4 4; 1    19: 16; 1 1 1   29: 16 8 4; 1   39: 32 4; 1 1 1
     10: 8; 1 1   20: 16 2; 1 1   30: 16 8 4 2;   40: 32 4 2; 1 1

-The new leaf can embed the fork within it, thus "signing" the fork at insignificant extra cost.
+The new leaf can embed the fork within it, thus “signing” the fork at insignificant extra cost.
 The pointers in the fork can be the hashes of the two blocks containing its child nodes, annotated with bits to indicate whether the pointers are leaf pointers or fork pointers.
 You